manjahdani/CSBAD/README.md

 ![Dataset Structure](README/traill22_dataset_structure.svg)

-Slight modification to the structure are possible, but should be configured appropriately in the experimentation configuration.
+Slight modifications to the structure are possible, but should be configured appropriately in the experimentation configuration.
 Here's How we used AI-City and WALT :

 - WALT